Class of Heroes: Anniversary Edition

 - Quality of life improvements from the PSP version, such as faster animations and menu navigation, enhance the overall gameplay experience.

-The gameplay is characterized as a slow burn, heavily influenced by wizardry mechanics, with a strong emphasis on gameplay over story.
-The sequel introduces improved gameplay flow and some JRPG elements, while still maintaining its roots as a dungeon RPG (DRPG).
-New players are encouraged to start with "Labyrinth of Zangetsu" for a friendly introduction to the genre's fundamentals, and the original gameplay experience is preserved with enhanced graphics and some quality-of-life improvements.
+The gameplay is characterized as a slow burn, heavily focused on wizardry mechanics and traditional dungeon RPG elements, with an emphasis on gameplay over story.
+The sequel introduces improved gameplay flow and some JRPG mechanics, while still maintaining its core dungeon RPG identity.
+Beginners are encouraged to familiarize themselves with the mechanics and lore for a better experience, and the original gameplay remains intact with enhanced graphics and some quality-of-life improvements.

 “This series has a heavy emphasis on gameplay over story.”